aripiprazole/ekko/chapters/3_writing_parser.md

 The Kotlin target for ANTLR, does not have official support, so we are going to use [Strumenta's](https://strumenta.com/) [antlr-kotlin](https://github.com/Strumenta/antlr-kotlin).
-You can checkout [here](https://github.com/gabrielleeg1/ekko/blob/main/build.gradle.kts) project's buildscript configuration for `antlr-kotlin`.
+You can check out [here](https://github.com/gabrielleeg1/ekko/blob/main/build.gradle.kts) project's buildscript configuration for `antlr-kotlin`.

 ## Using ANTLR for Grammar